HolgerPeters/blog/haskell_by_types.rst

    .. code-block:: haskell

       (>>=)  :: Monad m =>        m a -> (a -> m b) -> m b

+.. [#f5] In Haskell, Functors are something entirely
+         different from Functors in C++.

 .. vim:tw=60: